exercism/cpp/exercises/concept/last-will/.docs/instructions.md

 }
 ```

-## 2. Define a function that assembles the secret account number
+## 2. Find the secret account number

+This is your big moment.
+Only you have the secret modifier key to reveal the secret account number.

 Define the `assemble_account_number(int secret_modifier)` function that takes the secret modifier as an argument and returns the assembled account number as an `int`.

 To get the correct number, you have to sum up the `bank_number_part` from each of the three families.

-## 3. Define a function that assembles the secret code
+## 3. Last step: Enter the secret code

 Define the `assemble_code()` function that returns the resulting code by combining the fragments from the three families.
 The instructions in the testament ask you to add all the blue and then all the red fragments.
 The resulting code is obtained by multiplying both sums.